 Day One: West Village and Chelsea

-Today’s itinerary weaves through the sidewalks of both the West Village and Chelsea, so warm up for the healthy walk in Hudson River Park, a scenic and family-friendly replacement of the Christopher Street piers that are synonymous with 1970s-era New York City gay life.
+Today’s itinerary weaves through the sidewalks of both the West Village and Chelsea, so warm up for the healthy walk in Hudson River Park, a scenic and family-friendly replacement of the West Village’s piers that were synonymous with 1970s-era New York City gay life.
 After following in the footsteps of our predecessors, let your nose lead you back inland to Buvette Gastrothèque, on Grove Street.
 Breakfast at the cozy Jody Williams venture includes rustic bistro décor and a small, mouthwatering selection of crepes and tartines.
 If you’re looking for an early treat, stop by Big Gay Ice Cream, the fun and friendly LGBTQ-owned soft serve spot with a unicorn painted on its window.

 Day Two: Hell's Kitchen and the Theatre District

 It’s back to Broadway (the world of it, not the actual street) for dinner.
-Barbetta is a Restaurant Row institution that has logged more than a century of service, and eating here feels like trespassing a chateau’s drawing room.
+Barbetta is a Restaurant Row institution that has logged more than a century of service, and eating here feels like trespassing in a chateau’s drawing room.
 The wine list is as impressive as the atmosphere, and the food is delightful—though the courtyard dining area is even more so.
-While the stars shine brightly on Barbetta’s garden, for good food with a side dish of celebrity spotting, break bread instead at the almost-adjacent artist haven Joe Allen.
+While the stars shine brightly on Barbetta’s garden, for good food with a side dish of celebrity spotting, break bread instead at the almost-adjacent theater artist haven Joe Allen.

 Finally, recap theater or menu highlights over drinks at Therapy.
 Inside this après-ski-style gay bar, there’s more talking than dancing among the crowd, which includes a sprinkling of women and professional men of all stripes.
 At rival Industry Bar next door, dancing is a more frequent occurrence; note the cash-only policy for drinks.
-Catch the drag show at either watering hole, or play the insider scouting the immense talents—drag queens among them—at a 54 Below late show.
+Catch a drag show at either watering hole, or play the insider scouting the immense talents—drag queens among them—at a Feinstein’s/54 Below late show.

 Day Three: Northern Manhattan, Williamsburg and Jackson Heights

-In northern Manhattan, where the LGBT population is highly visible in Hudson Heights and Inwood, that means spending the morning at The Cloisters.
+In northern Manhattan, where the LGBTQ population is highly visible in Hudson Heights and Inwood, that means spending the morning at the Met Cloisters.
 The museum, an assemblage of medieval-era buildings, houses approximately 2,000 works from the Metropolitan Museum of Art’s collection of medieval European art and architecture.
 The facility crowns a precipice of Fort Tryon Park, where you will also find an idyllic lunch destination in New Leaf.
 Besides alchemical cooking and an Ivy League setting, New Leaf boasts gay icon bona fides: the restaurant is operated by Bette Midler’s New York Restoration Project, and proceeds bolster NYRP’s support of Fort Tryon Park and many other green open spaces in New York.